ahaoboy/rcm-tauri/README.md

 - Replace or enhance the standard Windows Explorer context menu.
 - Switch between Windows 11 (compact) and Windows 10 (classic) menu styles.
-- Custom menu scripts with JavaScript (lite / full mode).
+- Custom menu scripts with JavaScript — define your own commands, conditions, and submenus.
+- Remote sync — fetch your `rcm.js` from a URL to share across machines.
 - Optional icon ribbon in the menu.
 - Auto-start with Windows.
 - System tray icon for quick settings access.